5 Family road trip games

 Road map with toy car on top.

+5 family road trip games.
 Road trip with kids on your calendar?
 Relax.

 It doesn't have to be a sanity-testing experience if you're prepared for the inevitable restlessness of little passengers.

 An easy way to keep whining to a minimum and pump up the fun factor is to play road trip games that don't require anything more than everyone's attention.